htruong122/Edit-Distance-Calculator/README.md

 - Input is case-insensitive (converted to lowercase)
 - Non-alphabetic characters are automatically filtered out

-## Testing

-To test with different word pairs:

-### Using GUI:
-1. Run `python edit_distance_gui.py`
-2. Type first word in the "The first word:" field
-3. Type second word in the "The second word:" field
-4. Click "Calculate" button (or press Enter)
-5. View results in the scrollable area below

 ## Files Included

 - **edit_distance_gui.py** - GUI version with graphical interface